sarahfuchi/Data-Science/Prediction (Regression)/README.md

 ## 4.7 Neural Networks

-Artificial neural networks (ANNs) are comprised of a node layers, containing an input layer, one or more hidden layers, and an output layer.
-Each node, or artificial neuron, connects to another and has an associated weight and threshold.
-If the output of any individual node is above the specified threshold value, that node is activated, sending data to the next layer of the network.
-Otherwise, no data is passed along to the next layer of the network.
-More on that can be found at [Neural Networks](https://www.ibm.com/cloud/learn/neural-networks).
+Artificial neural networks are made up of a layer of nodes, each of which has an input layer, one or more hidden layers, and an output layer.
+Each node has an associated weight and threshold.
+When a node is activated, it sends a signal to other nodes that are connected to it.
+The signal has a weight and threshold associated with it, which determines how strongly the node is activated.If the output of any node is above a certain threshold value, that node is activated and sends data to the next layer of the network.
+Otherwise, no data is passed on to the next layer of the network.
+For more information on that: [Neural Networks](https://www.ibm.com/cloud/learn/neural-networks).

 Here are the results of the Neural Networks model: